dsamersoff/s3smsf/README.md

 The hardware part of the standalone device consists of an ESP32-WROOM (there are many ESP32 variants, but it must have UART2 and support 5V power), a SIM800Lv2 module (the second version has a much better antenna and supports 5V power), and an SSD1306 I2C LCD display (128x64).
 The display is optional and is used to show the current status.

+### Changes from the Previous Release

+- A diode was added to the hardware to protect the ESP32 from power overload during modem startup.
+- The MP102 board was removed and replaced with a simple Type-C connector.
+- Support for reading and sending multipart (concatenated) SMS messages has been implemented.
+- Code refactoring was performed: heap memory is now used for storing and processing messages instead of on-stack buffers, as the latter caused hard-to-trace issues on the ESP32.

 ### User Guide
 - Purchase a SIM card with a plan that includes a sufficient number of SMS messages, in MINI-SIM format.
 - Insert the SIM card into a phone and: